PostgreSQL 16: Changes That Affect Day-to-Day Work

 - Parallel

 FULL OUTER JOIN.
-Previously serial; now can use parallel workers.
-Drastic improvement in analytical queries.
-JOINwith more complex filters now supports parallelism where it previously didn’t.- Better window function planning, especially when combined with aggregations.
+Previously serial; now uses parallel workers.
+Dramatic improvement in analytical queries joining large tables.
+JOINwith more complex filters now supports parallelism where it previously didn’t.- Better window function planning, especially in combination with aggregations.

-For OLAP or complex report queries, the change is noticeable without touching your code.
+For OLAP or complex report queries, the change is noticeable without touching any application code.

 pg_stat_io: The New Window Into I/O

-One of the most useful observability additions.
+One of the most useful observability additions in this release.
 The pg_stat_io view breaks down Postgres I/O by operation type (read, write, extend, fsync) and context (normal, vacuum, bulk read/write).

 SELECT backend_type, object, context, reads, writes, hits